Midgardsblot: 2025 (13–16 August)

 Featured bands and artists such as: Mayhem, Tsjuder, Eivør, Gaahls Wyrd, The 3rd and the Mortal, Ensiferum, Benediction, TNT, Stage Dolls, Hypocrisy, Svarttjern, Sylvaine (solo acoustic set), Mork, Oranssi Pazuzu, Ruïm, Eihwar, MÍO, Sigh, Hrafngrimr, Runahild, Astralseid, Nebala Liminial, Apocalypse Orchestra, Hällas, Sowulo, Jordsjuk, Iskald, Faun, Kirkebrann, Friggs Døtre, Tempel, Gudsforlatt, Congelatio, Brannos, Vanvidd, Lili Refrain, Folket Bortafor Nordavinden, Vǫluspá (two concerts), Johnny Hexx.

+Arthur Brown was announced as a headliner but had to cancel due to medical reasons, and was instead scheduled for the 2026 edition of the festival.

 Tsjuder did a Bathory set near the end of their gig, featuring bassist Frederick Melander.
 Mayhem had original members Manheim and Billy Messiah joining for the three last songs of their set.
 Mork had Kampfar vocalist Dolk joining them on stage.

 Two carwed wooden statues of Huginn and Muninn were unveiled, to join the Heimdall statue from 2023.

 In addition to the concerts there were daily fight shows by reenactor group Borrefylkingen, an extreme vocal workshop by Katarina Kjartansdatter Lembach-Beylegaard, storytelling by Tim Talesman and Jósúa Rood, shamanic workshops with Vardlokkur, daily yoga and meditation with Gui'Om, and DJ sets at night with musicians from bands such as Emperor.
-The opening and finsihing blot were lead by Folket Bortafor Nordavinden.
+The opening and finishing blots were led by Folket Bortafor Nordavinden.

+2026 (12–15 August)

+Announced bands and artists: Arthur Brown, Gehenna, Einherjer, Vreid, Skáld, Mawisa, Mira Cati, Forndom, Koldbrann, Songleikr.